cyberark/secretless-broker/docs/deploy_to_kubernetes.md

         id: /etc/secret/password
 ```

-This configuration is shared amongst secretless sidecar containers for each application pod replica.
-A ConfigMap is created to house this configuration and expose it to the secretless sidecar container via a volume mount.
+This configuration should be saved in a file named `secretless.yml`.
+The configuration is shared amongst secretless sidecar containers for each application pod replica.
+A ConfigMap is created from the file and later will be exposed to the secretless sidecar container via a volume mount.

 Run this code to create the config map:
 ```bash